Paniqui: Demographics

 In the 2020 Philippine census, the population of Paniqui, Tarlac, was 103,003 people with a density of sigfig 103,003/105.16.

 Language

 The language predominantly spoken is Ilocano, but Tagalog, Kapampangan and Pangasinan are also used frequently.

 Economy

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Paniqui North Schools District Office, and Paniqui South Schools District Office.